BlockScience/Risk-Adjusted-Bonding-Curves/Paper/glossary.md

  <p>   Trader Agents can call the Bond Action and the Burn Action. </p>

 <a id="note23" href="#note23ref">23</a> **Operational Requirement 2** <br/>
-<p>    An agent which is able to execute the *Bond-to-Mint* or *Burn-to-Withdraw* mechanisms - such as Trader Agents - must not be involved in the Claim Evaluation, Claim Auditing, and Claim Resolution stages of the *Attestation* mechanism as this creates a conflict of interest. </p>
+<p>    An agent which is able to execute the *Bond-to-Mint* or *Burn-to-Withdraw* mechanisms - such as Trader Agents - must not be involved in the Claim Evaluation, Claim Auditing, and Claim Resolution stages of the *Claim* mechanism as this creates a conflict of interest. </p>

 <a id="note24" href="#note24ref">24</a> **Operational Requirement 3** <br/>
 <p>    Claim & Dispute Issuers call the SubmitClaim Action or SubmitDispute Action. </p>